“A diamond is just a piece of charcoal that handled stress exceptionally well.”

 The above quote tells you clearly that to be a diamond and shine you need to be able to handle stress well.
 The Oxford dictionary defines stress as ‘a state of mental or emotional strain or tension resulting from adverse or demanding circumstances.’

-There is simply no doubt in the idea that preparation of Civil Services exam puts a lot of pressure on the candidates.
-The syllabus is so vast and the entire process is so tiring that it is very important to manage stress.
-Then only one can be at his best.
+There is simply no doubt in the idea that preparation for the Civil Services exam puts a lot of pressure on the candidates.
+The UPSC Syllabus is so vast and the entire process can be so tiring that it is very important to manage stress.
+Only that will bring out the best in everyone.

-In this article we provide you with certain tips that can help you in managing your exam stress properly.
+In this article, we provide you with a list of certain tips that can help you manage your UPSC exam stress properly.